hsuyee-hyh/fairway_php_project/README.md

 # fairway_php_project
 This is project doing in the Fairway course taught by Sayar EiMaung.
+I got project code flow understanding and error tracing by myself.

 ## ✅ Features
 - **User Registration**